Writing in Nursing Program Courses

 - John Spoor Broome Library offers both electronic and hard copy references along with librarian support for searching reference material.
 The library location, hours, resources and description of services can be obtained at http://www.library.csuci.edu/.

-- The University Writing Center provides assistance with writing including editing and organizing papers.
+- The University Writing and Multiliteracy Center provides assistance with writing including editing and organizing papers.
 Writing Center personnel are not required to be content experts, therefore assistance or advice related to topic content should be sought from the course instructor.
 Information on the services and hours of operation for the Writing Center can be accessed at the university website of http://www.csuci.edu/writingcenter/ or http://www.csuci.edu/academics/advising/tutoring.htm.

 - The University Catalog contains policy to which students must adhere and are held accountable, including academic honesty.
 Academic dishonesty includes plagiarism, which is the use of another author’s work as one’s own work.
 Students who produce plagiarized work are deemed unethical by faculty.
 The student may be penalized in their grading of the work and/or expelled from the university.